enricoanderson1337/ansible_linux_pxe_windows/README.md

 - This was one of my first ansible projects and I would do many things differently today.
 - Give your pxe-server some disk space, usually 2.5 time the combined iso-sizes (80GB in my case).

-## Crashcourse for ansible
+## ansible crashcourse

-If you are a linux beginner and/or have never used Ansible before, follow the steps.
+If you are a linux beginner or have never used ansible before, follow these steps.
-First of all you will need a Ubuntu 22.04 Server installation with a static IP, passwordless ssh login and passwordless sudo.
+First of all you will need a ubuntu server 22.04 installation with a static IP, passwordless ssh login and passwordless sudo.
+I wont explain how to install ubuntu server 22.04.
+I personally use VirtualBox, give it 80GB of disk space and two network adapters, first one NAT and second one Host-Only network for pxe deployments.

 ### Configure a static IP on the pxe-Server

-Ansible works over ssh and therefor it would be nice for your pxe-server to have a static ip.
+Ansible works over ssh and therefore it would be nice for your pxe-server to have a static ip.
 Edit the `/etc/netplan/00-installer-config.yaml` with sudo/root-privileges.

 ```
 # /etc/netplan/00-installer-config.yaml
 network:
   ethernets:
-    # This is my DHCP-based Internet adapter
+    # This is my dhcp-based internet adapter
     enp0s3:
       dhcp4: true
-    # This is my static IP for the PXE-Network
+    # This is my static IP for the pxe-Network
     enp0s10:
       dhcp4: false
       addresses: